 In 1965, New York became the 39th state to impose a general sales and compensating use tax; 46 states now impose sales or gross receipts taxes.
 The statewide rate has been raised three times: from 2 percent to 3 percent on April 1, 1969, to 4 percent on June 1, 1971, and to 4.25 percent effective June 1, 2003 through May 31, 2005.
 The rate returned to 4 percent on June 1, 2005.
 The New York State Sales Tax now applies to: (1) sales and use within the State of most tangible personal property; (2) certain utility service billings; and (3) charges for restaurant meals, hotel and motel occupancy, and for specified admissions and services.
 The base of the tax has been amended periodically since its imposition in 1965 and in almost every year since 1992.
 The New York State Sales Tax is generally collected from the consumer by the final vendor, who is generally required to remit the tax quarterly.
 However, vendors with more than \$300,000 of taxable sales and purchases in one of the immediately preceding four quarters must remit the tax monthly by the twentieth of the month following the month of collection.
-Vendors collecting less than \$3,000 yearly may elect to file annually, in March.
+Vendors collecting less than 3,000 yearly may elect to file annually, in March.
 Monthly vendors with an annual sales and use tax liability exceeding \$500,000 or with an annual liability for prepaid sales tax on motor fuel and diesel motor fuel exceeding \$5 million are required to file using the State Tax Department's PrompTax program.
 PrompTax is an electronic filing and payment program that is mandatory for certain businesses.
 The New York State Department of Taxation and Finance notifies vendors if they are required to participate.
 The payment schedule requires New York State Sales Tax for the first 22 days of a month to be paid within three business days thereafter.
-Effective May 30, 2011, all filers are subject to a \$50 penalty for each failure to e-file unless the taxpayer can show that the failure was due to reasonable cause.

 To reduce tax evasion, special provisions for remitting the New York State Sales Tax on motor fuel and cigarettes have been enacted.
 Since 1985, the New York State Sales Tax on gasoline has been remitted by the first importer of the fuel into New York.
 Prior to 2006, the New York State Sales Tax was prepaid at a per gallon rate based on regional prices.
-Currently, the pre-payment is fixed at 143⁄4 cents in the Metropolitan Commuter Transportation District ("MCTD") region and 14 cents per gallon for the rest of the State.
+Currently, the pre-payment is fixed at 17.5 cents in the Metropolitan Commuter Transportation District ("MCTD") region, excluding Long Island, 21 cents in Nassau and Suffolk counties, and 16 cents per gallon for the rest of the State.
+Effective September 1, 2017, the prepayment will be 16 cents per gallon in the MCTD region and 15 cents per gallon for the rest of the State.
 The cigarette prepayment rate is 8 percent and is prepaid by cigarette agents at the same time as payment for cigarette excise tax stamps.